rogchap/portfolio/README.md

 With strong communication, UX, and design skills, Roger has a unique set of skills as an Engineer.

-Roger has worked on large scale applications for clients in Australia & the UK: including Google, Commonweath Bank, Optus, Lexus, IAG, AusTrade, Freedom Furniture, Disney, Mars, Trinity Mirror, Royal Bank of Scotland and The Scottish Government.
+Roger has worked on large scale applications for clients in Australia & the UK: including Google, Commonwealth Bank, Optus, Lexus, IAG, AusTrade, Freedom Furniture, Disney, Mars, Trinity Mirror, Royal Bank of Scotland and The Scottish Government.

 ### Hometime On Demand native app